VirtuslabWorkshops/terraform-workshop/lab05/README.md

        storage_account_name = "<remote_backend_storage_account>"
        container_name       = "<remote_backend_container>" #dev one
        key                  = "terraform.tfstate"
-       access_key           = "<ARM_ACCESS_KEY>" # We can authorize ourselves by Azure CLI client user or service account }
+     }
      ```
    - Extra task: try to template the backend block in output.

-> Note: In this example, we use access keys, it is not recommended way of accessing storage, it is like accessing files using a root account.
-> Better suited for that task are [Shared Access Key (SAS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview)
-> which are fine-grained to access storage resources with time quotas.

 ### Remote backend for multiple environments